 Shepherd Elementary School is a public elementary school in Washington.
 The principal of Shepherd Elementary School is Jamie Miles, whose e-mail is firstname.lastname@example.org.
-331 students attend Shepherd Elementary School and identify as Hispanic; Black, non-Hispanic; and Multiracial.
+314 children attend Shepherd Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Multiracial.
 8% of the Shepherd Elementary School students are "limited in English proficiency."
-34% of the 331 students here have subsidized lunches.
-The student to teacher ratio at Shepherd Elementary School is 12:1.
+34% of the 314 students here are paying reduced lunch prices.
+The ratio of students to teachers at Shepherd Elementary School is 12:1.
 Quality Time Early Learning Center is one of the nearest elementary schools.

 - Computer arts

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||34%||53%|